What Is Inpatient Detox Like?

 Hospitalization vs. Non-hospitalized Care

-Inpatient detox is a medical program so it can feel like staying in a hospital.
-Hospitalized care is often for those individuals who need more intensive treatments or who are in serious danger of relapse.
-Residential detox centers—which are also 24-hours—do not offer hospitalized care, but they do provide patients with all the necessary evidence-based practices for withdrawal treatment.
+Inpatient detox is a medical program, so it can feel like staying in a hospital.
+Hospitalized care is appropriate for those who need more intensive treatments or who are in serious danger of relapse.
+Residential detox centers—which also provide 24-hour care—do not offer hospitalized care, but they do provide evidence-based practices for withdrawal treatment.

 Who Needs Inpatient Detox?

-People with substance use disorders are twice as likely as the regular population to suffer from mental disorders, according to the NIDA.
+People with substance use disorders are twice as likely as the regular population to experience mental health disorders, according to NIDA.
 The reverse is also true.

 - Alcohol